eformsignen/eformsignen.github.io/help/chapter8.rst

 1. Go to a document inbox or the **Manage documents** page and click the document download icon (|image12|).
 2. Tick the check box to the left of the document(s) you want to download.
 3. Click the **Download** button.
-4. Decide whether to include the audit trail certifcate in the pop-up displayed and click the **Download** button.
+4. Decide whether to include the audit trail certifcate in the pop-up displayed and enter the reason for downloading (optional).
+Then, click the **Download** button.

    .. figure:: resources/download_popup.png
       :alt: Document downloaod pop-up